Connections and dynamical trajectories in generalised Newton-Cartan gravity II. An ambient perspective: Introduction

-This bridge between \nr physics and \rel spacetimes has been independently rediscovered afterwards by Duval and collaborators \cite{Duval1985,Duval1991} who generalised the ``ambient'' approach of Eisenhart in order to provide an account of the different levels of the kinematical and dynamical contents of Newtonian gravity as embedded inside Bargmann-Eisenhart waves.
+This bridge between \nr physics and \rel spacetimes has been independently rediscovered afterwards by Duval and collaborators \cite{Duval:1984cj,Duval:1990hj} who generalised the ``ambient'' approach of Eisenhart in order to provide an account of the different levels of the kinematical and dynamical contents of Newtonian gravity as embedded inside Bargmann-Eisenhart waves.

 The main idea underlying the ambient approach to \nr physics consists in performing a dimensional reduction of a \BEw along the null rays, thus differing from the usual Kaluza-Klein framework in which the reduction typically occurs along a spacelike direction (or even from the timelike dimensional reduction for stationary spacetimes).
-The quotient manifold $\bar\M$ obtained by dimensional reduction of a Bargmann-Eisenhart wave along the null rays thus inherits a structure of Newtonian spacetime, which can be appreciated at the different levels of structure, as depicted on Figure \ref{diagnewtbarg}.
-Nonrelativistic structures thus appears as ``shadows'' of relativistic ones.
-In this aspect, the ambient formalism is reminiscent of Plato's allegory of the Cave \cite{Plato} {(\cf \cite{Minguzzi2006,Bekaert2013c} for this analogy)} which depicts material phenomena as mere shadows of pure Forms.
-Explicitly, the {metric} of a \BEw projects onto the quotient manifold (dubbed {\it Platonic screen} in the following) as the Lagrangian (Arrow 7) while the Levi-Civita connection associated to the \rel metric structure defines a \nr Newtonian connection (Arrow 8) related to the {corresponding} Lagrangian structure.
+The quotient manifold $\bar\M$ obtained by dimensional reduction of a Bargmann-Eisenhart wave along the null rays thus inherits a structure of Newtonian spacetime, a fact that can be appreciated at the different levels of structure, as depicted in Figure \ref{diagnewtbarg}.
+Nonrelativistic structures thus appear as ``shadows'' of relativistic ones.
+In this aspect, the ambient formalism is reminiscent of Plato's allegory of the Cave \cite{Plato} {(\cf \cite{Minguzzi2006,Bekaert2013c} for more on this analogy)} which depicts material phenomena as mere shadows of pure Forms.
+Explicitly, the {metric} of a \BEw projects onto the quotient manifold (dubbed {\it Platonic screen} in the following) as the Lagrangian (Arrow 7) while the Levi-Civita connection associated with the \rel metric structure defines a \nr Newtonian connection (Arrow 8) related to the {corresponding} Lagrangian structure.
 The Eisenhart lift, understood as a correspondence between \nr dynamical trajectories and \rel geodesics, is symbolised by Arrow 9.

-Since its introduction in \cite{Duval1985,Duval1991}, the {ambient} formalism has been successfully used to approach a wide range of nonrelativistic problems, such as Chern-Simons electrodynamics \cite{Duval1994}, fluid dynamics \cite{Hassa'ine2000}, Newton-Hooke cosmology \cite{Gibbons2003}, Schr\"odinger symmetry \cite{Duval2009}, Kohn's theorem \cite{Gibbons2011}, hidden symmetries \cite{Cariglia2012a}, \textit{etc}.
+Since its introduction in \cite{Duval:1984cj,Duval:1990hj}, the {ambient} formalism has been successfully used to approach a wide range of nonrelativistic problems, such as Chern-Simons electrodynamics \cite{Duval1994}, fluid dynamics \cite{Hassa'ine2000}, Newton-Hooke cosmology \cite{Gibbons2003}, Schr\"odinger symmetry \cite{Duval2009}, Kohn's theorem \cite{Gibbons2011}, hidden symmetries \cite{Cariglia2012a}, \textit{etc}.